Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Results Discussion

 \section{Results \& Discussion}

-\edt{Our present work includes} high-fidelity 2D simulations of self-propulsive \edt{undulating bodies for} over a wide range of parameter space, involving four design space variables and two undulation parameters, namely frequency and wavelength.
-The specifications of the governing parameters, structural kinematics, design variables, and flow regimes \edt{are} presented in Table~\ref{tab:Param}.
-Furthermore, the subsequent sections present a detailed discussion of the findings from the optimization study.
+\edt{Our present work includes} 2D simulations of self-propulsive \edt{undulating bodies for} over a wide range of parameter space, involving four design space variables and two undulation parameters, namely frequency and wavelength.
+The specifications of the governing parameters, structural kinematics, design variables, and flow regimes \edt{are} presented in Table~\ref{tab:Param}. \ed{All the cases of self-propulsion are simulated for 24 oscillating cycles to mitigate the transient effects.} Furthermore, the subsequent sections present a detailed discussion of the findings from the optimization study.

-Before delving into the detailed findings of the objective optimization, it is essential to assess the performance of the commonly used carangiform and anguilliform modes swimming profiles in the frequency-wavelength space.
-To this end, high-fidelity simulations are conducted over the specified wavelength–frequency domain, resulting in 198 simulations, 99 for each profile.
+Before delving into the detailed findings of the objective optimization, it is essential to assess the performance of the commonly used carangiform and anguilliform swimming profiles in the frequency-wavelength space.
+To this end, high-fidelity simulations are conducted over the specified wavelength–frequency domain, resulting in \ed{162} simulations, \ed{81} for each profile.
 We compute the propulsive efficiency for both swimming modes.
-The results obtained from these simulations serve as benchmark references for evaluating the performance of optimized swimming profiles generated through the DbM-BO approach.
-By establishing a baseline using these well-studied natural modes, we can better quantify the improvements achieved by our optimization framework in terms of enhanced propulsive efficiency and reduced energy expenditure across the design space.
+The results from these simulations serve as benchmarks for evaluating the performance of optimized swimming profiles generated by the DbM-BO approach.
+By establishing a baseline using these well-studied natural modes, we can better quantify the improvements achieved by our optimization framework in terms of enhanced propulsive efficiency across the design space.